Parcel Data Onboarding and FAQ

 ogc_fid column listed in your parcel record schema?

 ogc_fid (Open Geospatial Consortium Feature ID) is a limited, table-by-table unique identifier in our data and is either not used or not supported by several geospatial file formats so is not included in those files.
-Specifically the following file formats will not include an 'ogc_fid' column: geojson, kml, shp, csv.
+Specifically the following file formats will not include an 'ogc_fid' column: geojson, kml, shp, csv, parquet.

 Typically when importing data into a database, a unique record/row/feature id will be automatically created if needed.